Advance your health care career with Spanish fluency.

 When selecting a Spanish-language course, choose the one whose description best reflects your current abilities.
 Keep in mind that you don’t need to know any Spanish to participate in this program.
 Once you’re accepted into the program, we will send you instructions for taking an online placement exam so that Veritas can begin to assess your level of Spanish.
 Following the online (written) placement exam, you will be assessed orally by staff in Costa Rica via Skype, allowing you to be placed in the most appropriate language level before you arrive in Costa Rica.

 Course approval for English electives:

 Before you go abroad, it is best to get 2–3 elective classes approved.
-This way you will have plenty of classes to choose from and some flexibility in setting up your schedule.
+This way you will have some flexibility in setting up your schedule.

 SSP 141 Español Básico para Profesionales de Salud (Basic Spanish for Health Professionals)